betasio/GlobalWars/map-generator/README.md

 # MapGenerator

-This is a tool to generate map files for OpenFront.
+This is a tool to generate map files for GlobalWars.

 ## Installation